-Sometimes mommies have a real tough time giving daddies their time with the new baby.
+Sometimes new moms have a real tough time giving dads their time with the new baby.
 Then they complain about the father not pulling his weight.
-It’s a common problem among married couples.

 Men report performing about 20 hours per week less of household chores than women report doing.
 Many men admit to doing less, but their reasons for doing less aren’t what women think.